-A Special Note About Depression
+A Special Note about Depression

-Depression is a risk factor that is very frequently associated with suicide.
+Depression is a risk factor frequently associated with suicide.
 Although many people who struggle with suicide do commonly struggle with depression, most people who have depression do not struggle with suicide-related concerns.
-Suicide is a multi-determined issue, meaning that there are different factors involved.
-These can include factors such as anxiety, different types of stressors, psychological struggles, and social influences.
+Suicide is a complex issue, and there are often many factors involved.
+These can include anxiety, different types of stressors, psychological struggles, and social influences.